See below for answers to a number of frequently asked questions about the Beaver Valley Climbing Festival:

 What is NOT included in the cost of a ticket?

-Not included in the cost of a ticket are climbing clinics, transportation, camping equipment, and food (with the exception of a taco dinner on Saturday).
+Not included in the cost of a ticket are climbing clinics, transportation, camping equipment, and food (with the exception of dinner on Saturday).

 So what should I bring to the festival?